ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - When running applications in the cloud
     - When extending your datacenter to the cloud
     - During disaster recovery

+attention:
+- By default, all inbound connections are not allowed on L4, so unless you have a *network interface*, you need to modify the rules of the **network security group** so that all inbound connections from port 80/8080 can reach the VM.

 **Azure Virtual machine scale sets**
 - deploy and manage a set of identical VMs